Wildsong/docker-varnish/README.md

 Two of the configs are loaded from files when you deploy the stack, etc/hitch.conf and certs/hitch-bundle.pem.

 The Varnish file /etc/varnish/default.vcl is loaded from the config you specify.
+Here are the options for initial set up, cc-testmaps (testing), cc-giscache (production), and bellman (testing at home).

+   docker config create varnish_config etc/default.vcl
    docker config create varnish_config etc/default.cc-testmaps.vcl
+   docker config create varnish_config etc/default.giscache.vcl
+   docker config create varnish_config etc/default.wildsong.vcl

 The contents are encrypted, I just overwrite them to update it.